-- Be sure to turn the key to "ON" before using the "Select", "Reset", "TRIP" and "INFO" buttons. - When the key is turned to "ON", all display segments of the multifunction meter unit will momentarily appear in order to test the electrical circuit.
-The speedometer and odometer will then perform a display check and a welcome message will scroll across the multi-function display. - For the UK, traveling speed, distance traveled, and fuel consumption measurements can be displayed in kilometer or mileage based units.
-To switch between miles and kilometers; hold the
+Be sure to turn the key to "ON" before using the "SELECT", "RE-SET", "TRIP" and "INFO" buttons.

-"SELECT" switch pushed, turn the main switch to "ON", and keep the "SELECT" switch pushed for an additional 8 seconds.
+- When the key is turned to "ON", all display segments of the multifunction meter unit will momentarily appear in order to test the electrical circuit.
+The speedometer and odometer will then perform a display check and a welcome message will scroll across the multi-function display. - Traveling speed, distance traveled and fuel consumption measurements are displayed in kilometerbased units. - For the UK: traveling speed, distance traveled and fuel consumption measurements can be displayed in mile-based units.
+To switch between kilometers or miles: hold the "SELECT" switch pushed, turn the main switch to "ON", and keep the "SELECT" switch pushed for an additional 8 seconds.